awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-sdk-migrate.rst

       .. container:: option

          Android - Java
-            #.
-Right-click your app's :file:`res` folder, and then choose :guilabel:`New > Android
+            In the Xcode Project Navigator, right-click your app's :file:`res` folder, and then choose :guilabel:`New > Directory`.
+Type :userinput:`raw` as the directory name and then choose :guilabel:`OK`.
-               Resource Directory`.
-Select :guilabel:`raw` in the :guilabel:`Resource type` dropdown menu.

                .. image:: images/add-aws-mobile-sdk-android-studio-res-raw.png
                   :scale: 100